|Administrative cooperation in the EU (2011-2016)|

 - The Directive ensures that the EU standard for exchange of information on request is aligned to international standards by providing that Member States can no longer refuse to supply information solely because this information is held by a bank or other type of financial institution.

 - The Directive also ensures that the existing mechanisms for exchange of information are improved.
-Deadlines are included to ensure the swift exchange of information on request (reply within six months following receipt of request) and for spontaneous exchange of information (transmission of information no later than one month after it becomes available).
+Deadlines are included to ensure the swift exchange of information on request (reply within six months following receipt of request), for spontaneous exchange of information (transmission of information no later than one month after it becomes available) and for automatic exchange of information (depending on the situation).

 - The Directive provides for feedback by the Member States that have received information.
 Such feedback should be given, at the latest, three months after the outcome of the use of the information is known, in the case of information received spontaneously or on the basis of a request, or once a year in the case of information received automatically.